Mythbusters Part III: Alien 3 Is Not "More Like The Original"

 And that is not a dig at the movie, I love it, and the blog wouldn't be dedicated to the Alien Trilogy.
 But one alien and no weapons certainly does not make this movie more like the first film or doesn't bring the series "back to its roots".
 It's such a surface similarity.
 Let's take a look at the facts.
 Or, as Superintendent Andrews would say, "Rumor control, here are the facts"

-1. Alien 3 is the first one not have an exceptionally long buildup like the original (or Aliens).
+1. Alien 3 is the first one not to have an exceptionally long buildup like the original (or Aliens).
 It has a conventional movie structure, in which action and passive moments take turns, rather than building up for half of the movie.

 2. Unlike in the original (and Aliens), in Alien 3 the audience is way ahead of the characters, which is a first for an Alien movie at the time.
 We know what's going on right away, while we only know as much as the characters do in the original (and Aliens)